AyeGill/edh-learning/README.md

 Then you can view the encoding by doing `$ tensorboard --log_dir=.` and pointing a browser at `localhost:6006`

 Future projects: train a model to complete decks.

+Currently experiencing success with a naive-bayes approach, found in `deck_predictor_indep.py`.
+Current version loads all 2 gigs of data into memory at once.
+Clearly inefficient.